soyokuyo/gdsynthesizer/README.md

 ```

-## how to include your Godot Engine project
+## How to include your Godot Engine project

 make "bin" directory under "res://" and then copy gdsynthesizer.gdextension file and gdextension files as below.